-A lot or a little?
+A Lot or a Little?

 The parents' guide to what's in this game.

-Parents need to know that Stellaris is a downloadable strategy title that focuses on space colonization and conquest.
+Parents need to know that Stellaris is a downloadable strategy title for the PlayStation 4, Xbox One, and Windows PCs that focuses on space colonization and conquest.
 This 4X title (so named because of the need to explore, expand, exploit, and exterminate to succeed in the game) takes to the stars; instead of taking the role of a specific character, players essentially oversee a species (either premade or custom-created) as they expand from their individual galaxy to spreading across the universe.
 Although there are some deaths or conflicts explained in text, violence is barely shown.
 In fact, conflicts between ship armadas result in explosions and vessel debris, but that's all that's shown.
 While the game has simple controls, this hides an incredibly deep game that's very complex.
 The title's random elements and events only serve to further complicate play, making it easy to succeed or fail without your direct influence on the game.
 This can be extremely frustrating, and while the game does come with a tutorial and links to its online manual, there's no guarantee that you'll fully understand what you need to do to win without multiple play attempts.
 Parents should also be aware that up to 32 players can play a match against each other online, without any moderation.

 STELLARIS is a space based 4X (explore, expand, exploit, and exterminate) strategy game set in the year 2200.
 The player is essentially the administrator of a species taking its first steps towards space exploration.
 You start off on a home planet with a construction vessel that can build fortifications or resource stations, a science vessel that can explore neighboring galaxies and perform research on newly discovered anomalies, and a tiny fleet of battle-ready ships.
 From these slight beginnings, it's up to you to expand the boundaries of your young empire, making your mark on the cosmos.
 Eventually, you'll encounter other alien species, and it'll be your decision to be diplomatic, sharing star maps or trading goods, or attempt to conquer your rivals.

-Talk to your kids about ...
+Talk to Your Kids About ...

 Families can talk about setting media-consumption time limits.
 These games are famous for luring gamers to keep playing for "just one more turn," so how do you strike the balance between time played and time away from your progress?